wistia/wistia-open-docs/_posts/turnstile.md

 ## Collect First and Last Names

 By default, Turnstile will only ask people to enter an email address.
-"But Wistia!" you exclaim.
-"I want to ask for first and last names so I can personalize my follow up emails!"
+"But Wistia!" you exclaim, "I want to ask for first and last names so I can personalize my follow up emails!"
 Fear not, fellow marketer.
 Turnstile has you covered:

 {% wistia_embed hashed_id: qmdaw5lke0, embedType: iframe %}